Bulletproof Coffee 101

 To further improve ketone production you can consider a C8 MCT oil.
-By using only C8 oil, which is better tolerated and faster converted to ketones, you can increase the benefits of Bulletproof coffee and reduce side effects.
+By using only C8 oil, which is better tolerated and faster converted to ketones, you can increase the benefits of Bulletproof Coffee and reduce side effects.
 C8 MCT oil is more expensive than mixed MCT oil, but you probably need less C8 MCT oil for the same amount of energy.
-NoordCode sells the C8 version and the normal MCT oil (the combination of C8 and C10).

 You can adjust the coffee even further by adding extra ingredients.
-Think about it:
+Like: